 The illustration below is of a graph characterized by the vertices V and edges E:

 Dropout is a regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
 It is a very efficient way of performing model averaging with neural networks.
 The term "dropout" refers to dropping out units (both hidden and visible) in a neural network.
+Below is an example of a graph segment depicting a dropout node:

 Input functions collect and organize data that will be passed on to other graph nodes.
+Below is an example of a graph segment depicting an input node:

 Memory functions retain information for use by other graph nodes.